 Human papillomavirus (HPV) is a sexually transmitted infection.
 It can cause changes in cervical cells.
 These changes can lead to cancer.

-Cervical cancer is more common in women 40 to 49 years old.
-The risk is higher in developing countries.
+Cervical cancer is more common in women 40 to 49 years of age.
+The risk is higher in countries with limited medical resources.

 The most common risk is having HPV infection and cervical dysplasia.
 Other things that raise the risk are: